 Repairing damaged wood in your house and applying protective coatings is a must when doing restorations.
 However, a few essential details should be considered before diving headfirst into this kind of DIY project.

 If you don’t correctly prepare burned wood, whatever fresh paint you try to apply will peel right off.
-So, we’ve created this guide to help you with everything you need to know before painting on burnt wood.
+So, I’ve created this guide to help you with everything you need to know before painting on burnt wood.

 Things To Consider Before Painting

-If you work in an area without proper ventilation, you should wear a respirator.
 Using a power sander and 180-grit sandpaper, remove as much of the charred wood as feasible.
 If you can’t get all the burnt wood entirely stripped, that’s okay.
 Focus on picking up and disposing of charred bits of wood.

 Now it’s time to apply primer.
 Use a roller or paintbrush designed for oil-based coatings to apply two coats of stain-blocking primer to the charred wood.